-When talking about mined resources, there’s a difference between the amount of resources that exist, and the supply of those resources to different countries.
+When talking about mined resources (metals, minerals, fossil fuels etc.), there’s a difference between the amount of resources that exist, and the supply of those resources to different countries.

 In this guide, we list the different factors that can impact the supply of resources out of or into another country.